makohda/IDRC_first_step_course_2018/README.md

 ***I know you are tired for downloading.
 To be honest, I'm too.***
 Most part of molecular work are occupied by pipetting, most part of bioinformatic work are occupied by preparing and data cleaning.
 Please calm down :sob:

 Before starting analysis, we have to check your directory and files.
-To avoid to take a bad slipping.
+To avoid bad slippings.
 `$ pwd`
 Are you in the working directory (exome_analysis)?
 If not, change directory by type this command.
 `$ cd ~/exome_analysis`